|Monday||Senior Flight||9 AM, 11:15 AM, 1:30 PM|

 This is another opportunity to enjoy a more recreational atmosphere.
 The format is a flight style in which you form your own teams.
 There is just 1 yearlong draw with points accumulating through the year to determine the champion.
 This draw fills up quickly and priority is given to returning teams.

-Mixed curling will be hosting 2 special curling events this year.
-On Dec 8, 2018 will there will be a Christmas Turkey Spiel limited to 48 curlers.
-This event is open to all members of the club and will be a 2 game club format spiel.
+Mixed curling will be hosting 2 special curling events.
+On Dec 7, 2019 will there will be a Christmas Turkey Spiel limited to 48 curlers.
+This event is open to all members of the club and will be a 2-game club format spiel.

 Chair - Pat Simms